About 40% of my revenue comes from giving speeches about business, marketing, and leadership at events and conference around the globe.

 Take a Leap to National Events: This is a big (but not impossible) leap.
 Contact your trade organization or other corporate events and let them know about your university and local business speaking gigs.
 That’ll open a few (but not all) doors.

-Add Your Speaking Page to Your Website: If you really want to be seen as a speaker, add a speaking page to your website like the one I have here.
+Create a Speaker Website: If you really want to be seen as a top-notch professional speaker, create a separate, stand-alone speaker website like the one I have at JamieTurner.Live.

 I hope those tips help you.
 It’s the path I’ve used to navigate my career as an entrepreneur and a business owner.
 If you’re interested in improving your speaking skills, don’t just read this post — put the tips into action.